protickr/git-notebook/readme.md

 > `git checkout filename.ext --ours`
 > Note: In a merge conflict git splits index area into 3 areas; result, your version, remote version.

-> There is also a patch option available if using <pathspec>
+> There is also a patch option available if using "pathspec"
 > `git checkout . -p`
 > press s to split a large chunk of change in smaller chunks while in this mode.